liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/01-the-benefits-of-modularity.markdown

     versions of the Command Module, for example,  throughout the Apollo program, and in the Gemini Program, which focused on Earth orbit.

-NASA used modularity to successfully complete over a dozen missions to the moon.
+NASA used modularity to complete over a dozen missions to the moon successfully.
 Can modularity benefit software too?
 Yes!
 The following sections show you how:

 - [Modularity benefits for software](#modularity-benefits-for-software)